School of Fine Arts

 Typically Offered: Departmental Discretion.

 Course Description: This course builds on motion graphics fundamentals covered in ART 250.
 Students will work to develop a better understanding of how to develop a distinct visual style in both personal work and in work for clients.
 The course emphasis Digital 3D Motion Design and integration.
 Students will gain familiarity with contemporary styles and trends in professional motion graphics.
 This course exposes students to the principles and elements of motion design through advanced level studio practices.
+Six studio hours.
 May be repeated for credit.
 Prerequisite(s): ART 250.

 ART 353 Digital Animation Credits: 3